errataca/errataca.com/index.md

 #### Come as You Are (⭐️⭐️⭐️⭐️⭐️) -  Emily Nagoski
 Talks about vaginal sexuality and arousal, although many of the lessons are applicable to folks of all genders.
 Talks a bit about the physical act and a LOT about the mental states that allow people to get aroused.

+#### Feel it All (⭐️⭐️⭐️⭐️⭐️) - Casey Tanner, LCPC, CST
+A delightful, quick read about sexuality through the lens of therapy.
+Talks about the lasting effects of bad or no sex education.
+Covers attachment theory as it relates to sex and relationships.
+Poly friendly, but not poly focused.

 ### Podcasts

 #### [Multiamory](https://www.multiamory.com/) (⭐️⭐️⭐️⭐️⭐️)